Creating a Seating plan

 When in Edit mode, you have some actions available on the top right corner.

 Assessment: (SIMS only) Allows teachers to select 4 pieces of assessment to display on their plan.
-Only then they can toggle Assessment on their plan.

-Viewing saved seating plans
+Viewing saved plans

 You may create several seating plans for the same class, and even use different settings for each for e.g. each plan can display different aspects and assessment results.

 If you'd like to see the plan for a class you don't usually teach, you can use the 'Search for students and classes' bar at the top right of your Satchel One screen; type in the class name, go to the Seating tab and view the plan you need!

 Can I see Seating plans made by my colleagues?